Crouching Tiger, Hidden Dragon: Accolades

 Garnering widespread critical acclaim at the Toronto and New York film festivals, the film also became a favorite when Academy Awards nominations were announced in 2001.
 The film was screened out of competition at the 2000 Cannes Film Festival.
-The film received ten Academy Award nominations, which was the highest ever for a non-English language film, up until it was tied by Roma (2018).
+The film received ten Academy Award nominations, which was the highest ever for a non-English language film, up until it was tied by Roma (2018) and then broken by Emilia Pérez (2024), which received 13 nominations.

 The film is ranked at number 497 on Empire's 2008 list of the 500 greatest movies of all time. and at number 66 in the magazine's 100 Best Films of World Cinema, published in 2010.

 In 2010, the Independent Film & Television Alliance selected the film as one of the 30 Most Significant Independent Films of the last 30 years.

 In 2016, it was voted the 35th-best film of the 21st century as picked by 177 film critics from around the world in a poll conducted by BBC.

 The film was included in BBC's 2018 list of The 100 greatest foreign language films ranked by 209 critics from 43 countries around the world.
 In 2019, The Guardian ranked the film 51st in its 100 best films of the 21st century list.
-The February 2020 issue of New York Magazine lists Crouching Tiger, Hidden Dragon as among "The Best Movies That Lost Best Picture at the Oscars."
-In 2024, Looper ranked it number 12 on its list of the "50 Best PG-13 Movies of All Time," writing "It's rare for a movie to conjure up the word "sweeping," but that's just what Crouching Tiger, Hidden Dragon does.
+The February 2020 issue of New York Magazine lists Crouching Tiger, Hidden Dragon as among "The Best Movies That Lost Best Picture at the Oscars".
+In 2024, Looper ranked it number 12 on its list of the "50 Best PG-13 Movies of All Time", writing "It's rare for a movie to conjure up the word "sweeping," but that's just what Crouching Tiger, Hidden Dragon does.
 Whether it's the sight of human beings flying through the sky or the absorbing human drama that drives the plot, Ang Lee's 2000 wuxia feature is a remarkable movie that makes one's jaw drop as often as it makes your heart soar."
 In June 2025, the film ranked number 16 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 81 on the "Readers' Choice" edition of the list.
-In July 2025, it ranked number 79 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
+In July 2025, it ranked number 79 on Rolling Stones list of "The 100 Best Movies of the 21st Century".